Follow TV Tropes

 • "Do It Yourself" Theme Tune: Koji Seto performed all of the insert songs of the show under the "limited band" named TETRA-FANG formed for the show.

-• The Dreaded: Nago, Shima and Megumi speak of Kiva as a terrifying, mysterious spectre who preys on humanity, when he is in fact a meek shut-in whose hobbies include taking baths and collecting bizarre smelly items for the purpose of making violins.
+• The Dreaded: Nago, Shima and Megumi speak of Kiva as a terrifying, mysterious spectre who preys on humanity, when he is in fact a meek shut-in whose hobbies include taking baths and collecting bizarre items for the purpose of making violins.
 It helps that Wataru basically never speaks as Kiva, leading to his reputation as a silent killer as opposed to The Quiet One.
-He loses this trope among the first two once the three learn the man behind the armor and even his true nature as half-Fangire, especially after a few bad incidents regarding his heritage.
-As for Shima, he initially orders a hit on Wataru, which the two agents are now reluctant to, but it take some karma on his part shortly after to drop this trope as well.
-Of course, it's justified, since their opinions are based on his definitely-evil predecessor and likely those before even him.
+He loses this trope among the first two once the three learn the man behind the armor and even his true nature as half-Fangire.
+Of course, it's justified, since their opinions are based on his definitely-evil predecessor.

 • Driven to Suicide: He went back to 1986 to prevent his birth, by making Otoya return to Yuri again.
-Both rejected his idea.
+Thankfully, Wataru is ultimately convinced otherwise.

 • Establishing Character Moment: Wataru gets introduced as someone who wears a mask, googles, gloves, and other covered clothing as his way of showcasing how introverted he is plus his alleged "allergies" while trying to find ingredients for his varnish, also noting how other view his strange mannerisms early on.